History of the University

 Other projects include:

-- A brand new Faculty of Engineering Graduate School featuring specialist facilities for engineering postgraduate students
+A £21 million Faculty of Engineering Graduate School, the Pam Liversidge Building, featuring specialist facilities for engineering postgraduate students

 Refurbishment of our landmark Grade II* listed Arts Tower building

 Faculty of Arts and Humanities buildings